 Delta will eliminate change fees for travel within the U.S., Puerto Rico and U.S. Virgin Islands in Delta's First Class, domestic Delta One, Delta Premium Select, Delta Comfort+ and Main Cabin, with the exception of Basic Economy tickets.

 Delta will continue to waive change fees for all tickets, including international and Basic Economy, through the end of 2020.
 Learn More

-Alaska Airlines is permanently eliminating change fees on all domestic and international tickets effective immediately, airline officials announced Tuesday.
+Alaska Airlines is permanently eliminating change fees on all domestic and international tickets effective immediately.